Deep Hedging with Options Using the Implied Volatility Surface: Numerical study

+\autoref{fig:hedging_metrics_straddle} displays the optimal values of risk measures for two distinct hedging configurations: one relying solely on the risk-free asset and the underlying asset (first four columns in each group), and another that includes an ATM call option as an additional hedging instrument (last four columns).
+The comparison contrasts strategies without a no-trade region (solid bars) against those incorporating a no-trade region (striped bars).
+The no-trade region primarily benefits delta-gamma hedging.
+In the case of delta hedging, transaction costs associated with trading the underlying asset are minimal and have negligible impact on performance.
+For reinforcement learning (RL) approaches, trading costs are already internalized within the optimization of the neural network policy, rendering the additional constraint of a no-trade region unnecessary.
+This is consistent with the persistently low threshold values reported in \autoref{fig:optimal_threshold_values} of \cref{A No trade region}.

-Given the favorable impact of the no-trade region on hedging performance, we focus on analyzing Panel B, which incorporates this feature.
-The results show that RL agents consistently outperform benchmarks across all risk measures and choices of hedging instruments.
-Using the MSE as both the training objective and the performance metric, adding an ATM call option significantly improves hedging performance as observed earlier.
+RL agents consistently outperform benchmarks across all risk measures and choices of hedging instruments.
+Using the MSE as a performance metric, adding an ATM call option as a hedging instrument significantly improves hedging performance.
 In particular, this holds for the DG strategy, which outperforms RL agents not using options.
-However, this advantage disappears for asymmetric risk measures when hedging option transaction costs exceed 1.5\% for SMSE and 2\% for CVaR.
-In such cases, DG strategies fail to outperform RL agents using only a single risky instrument.

-The benefits of incorporating a hedging option are particularly evident for RL agents.
-As shown in the $S_{t} + \text{O}_{t}$ columns, RL agents consistently outperform all benchmarks across various transaction cost levels and risk measures, as indicated by the bold values in each risk measure column.
-For example, when transaction costs are set to zero, the RL agent trained with MSE using three hedging instruments (column $S_{t}+\text{O}_{t}$ under MSE) and optimized achieves an MSE of 0.106.
-In contrast, benchmark strategies yield significantly higher MSE values: 3.593 for delta hedging, 2.232 for RL strategies with two hedging instruments, and 0.663 for delta-gamma hedging.
-This advantage becomes even more pronounced as transaction costs rise, with a similar trend observed across all risk measures.
+In terms of downside risk management—assessed via SMSE and CVaR metrics—it is noteworthy that, in the presence of transaction costs, the RL algorithm that relies solely on the risk-free asset and the underlying asset either outperforms or provides a performance similar to that of delta-gamma hedging.
+RL algorithms that incorporate an option as part of the hedging instruments achieve even stronger performance.